nicolaschild/SimpleTelegramBot/README.md

 # SimpleTelegramBot
-All telegram bot tutorials are way too complicated, require libraries, etc. Here is the most simple way to automate a chat.
+All telegram bot tutorials are way too complicated, require libraries, etc. Here is an incredibly easy way to send messages with your telegram bot.